jonesna213/IndividualProject/Journal.md

  * Got searching for parts working
  * I believe all the site functionality is done now.
 (Besides some api that I have yet to find/implement)
  * Uploaded current code to aws and updated aws database with new parts

+### Week 14

+11/28/2022 - 1 hour

+Tasks Completed:
+ * Went through current code and made sure I had all java doc and comments were necessary
+ * Refactored some code